Luwian language: Pronouns

 In addition to personal pronouns typical of Anatolian languages, Luwian also has demonstrative pronouns, the which are formed from apa- and za-/zi-.
 The case endings are similar those of Hittite, but not all cases are attested for personal pronouns.
 In the third person, the demonstrative pronoun apa- occurs instead of the personal pronoun.

 Possessive pronouns and demonstrative pronouns in apa- are declined as adjectives.
 All known forms of the personal pronouns are given, but it is not clear how their meanings differed or how they changed for different cases.

 In addition to the forms given in the table, Luwian also had a demonstrative pronoun formed from the stem za-/zi-, but not all cases are known, and also a relative pronoun, which was declined regularly: kwis (nominative singular animate), kwin (accusative singular animate), kwinzi (nominative/accusative plural animate), kwati (ablative/instrumental singular), kwanza (dative/locative plural), kwaya (nominative/accusative plural inanimate).
 Some indefinite pronouns whose meanings are not entirely clear are also transmitted.

 Verbs

 Like many other Indo-European languages, Luwian distinguishes two numbers (singular and plural) and three persons.
 There are two moods: indicative and imperative but no subjunctive.
-Only the active voice has been attested, but the existence of a mediopassive is assumed.
 There are two tenses: the present, which is used to express future events as well, and the preterite.

+The following active voice endings have been attested:

 The conjugation is very similar to the Hittite ḫḫi conjugation.

+For the mediopassive, the following endings are attested:

 A single participle can be formed with the suffix -a(i)mma.
 It has a passive sense for transitive verbs and a stative sense for intransitive verbs.
 The infinitive ends in -una.